 Why?
 Many reasons; primarily because it is an inexpensive mineral, boasts impressive fire-retarding properties, and of course it is an excellent insulator.

-From the early 1950s to the mid-70s, asbestos filled thousands of homes and offices until its eventual ban when experts realized that it posed serious health risks to humans, particularly lung cancer and mesothelioma.
+From the early 1950s to the mid-70s, asbestos filled thousands of homes and offices in a variety of building materials until its eventual ban when experts realized that it posed serious health risks to humans, particularly lung cancer and mesothelioma.

 If your house was built between the 50s and 70s, there is a good chance that you have asbestos somewhere in your home.
-Floor tiles are a common spot for asbestos to hide, and many people dont even realize it.
+Vinyl floor tiles are a common spot for asbestos to hide, and many people dont even realize it.

 Can You Do Your Own Asbestos Abatement?

 Site Disclaimer: The first thing to do is to investigate whether your local codes and regulations even allow you to perform this job yourself.
-It is likely that you will be required to find a dependable and licensed contractor through a service like Angies List.
+It is likely that you will be required to find a dependable and licensed contractor through a service.

 Be Safe with Personal Protective Gear

-To start removing asbestos from your home, youll need to take significant safety measures.
-Asbestos moves through the air undetected, so youll need to protect yourself, your coworkers, and your family by insuring that no asbestos gets into the air or anyones lungs.
+To start removing asbestos from your home (and only if regulations permit), youll need to take significant safety measures.
+Asbestos moves through the air undetected, so youll need to protect yourself, your co-workers, and your family by insuring that no asbestos gets into the air or anyones lungs.

 Dress yourself and anyone who will be working in the area in protective clothing.
 Hazmat suits are ideal, and they are well worth the investment.